An introductory video tutorial (export is SketchUp-specific, but the rest of the tutorial is generic):

 - Slide - stop walking, look around

-- Gaze at a fixed place - activate a timer and teleport to the place when the timer runs out
+- Gaze at a fixed place - activate the timer and teleport to the place when the timer runs out

 Editing the scene